w-decker/cortical-plotting/README.md

 # cortical-plotting

-Plotting single cortical regions based on the Destrieux atlas.
+Plotting single cortical regions based on the Destrieux atlas for demonstration purposes.